varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 This subroutine is called if we fail the backend fetch or if *max_retries* has been exceeded.

+Returning with `abandon`_ does not leave a cache object.

-A synthetic object is generated in VCL, whose body may be constructed using the ``synthetic()`` function.
+If returning with ``deliver`` and a ``beresp.ttl > 0s``, a synthetic cache object is generated in VCL, whose body may be constructed using the ``synthetic()`` function.
+This may be useful to increase the efficiency of failing backend requests.

 The `vcl_backend_error` subroutine may terminate with calling ``return()`` with one of the following keywords: